is known in Abalak for his devotion to Niger and its nomadic populations.Jeff Woodke / Facebook

 The kidnap of a pioneering American missionary in Niger is a “terrible tragedy” for the communities he served for 24 years, according to the local mayor.
 It has also raised security concerns among the country’s missionary community.

-Jeff Woodke, 55, who worked for Jeunesse en Mission Entraide et Developpement (JEMED), a branch of the US-based Youth With a Mission (YWAM), was abducted by unknown assailants late on Friday evening (14 Oct.) from the town of Abalak in northern Niger.
+Jeff Woodke, 55, who worked for Jeunesse en Mission Entraide et Developpement (JEMED), was abducted by unknown assailants late on Friday evening (14 Oct.) from the town of Abalak in northern Niger.

 Bilou Mohamed, the mayor of Abalak, told World Watch Monitor the community had “suffered a terrible tragedy” and locals “wept with sorrow, lamenting the loss of a friend” the day after his abduction.
 He added: “This man has lived among us for years, even in when it has been difficult to accompany vulnerable populations… Everyone knows his goodness.”